-If we use the FE model (Model 4) in deriving vulnerable estimates, however, almost all the households (99.8%) are classified as vulnerable, while all the chronic and transitory poor households are classified as vulnerable.
-It can then be inferred that the FE model cannot take account of time-invariant covariates (e.g., regional dummy variables) and unobservable heterogeneous effects (or random coefficients and intercepts) at the aggregate or province level.
+If we use the FE model (Model 4, applied to log household income per capita in levels) in deriving vulnerable estimates, however, almost all the households (99.8%) are classified as vulnerable, while all the chronic and transitory poor households are classified as vulnerable.
+It can then be inferred that the FE model cannot take account of time-invariant covariates (e.g. regional dummy variables) and unobservable heterogeneous effects (or random coefficients and intercepts) at the aggregate or province level.
 These factors are likely to be contained in the error terms and thus variances of the FE models are estimated to be higher than those of the RC models.